jyotikumariptn123-hub/NutriSnap-AI/README.md

 Snap – Upload a photo from the gallery or capture a live image Talk – Describe the meal using voice input
 Type – Manually enter food details

+### 📷 Smart Food Image Recognition
+- Capture live food photos using the camera.
+- Upload food images directly from gallery.
+- AI analyzes food items from the image.
+- Provides estimated:
+  - Calories
+  - Protein
+  - Carbohydrates
+  - Fats
+  - Fiber
+  - Other nutrients

+### ✍️ Text-Based Food Logging
+Users can type meals naturally, such as:

+2 rotis, 1 bowl dal, 1 plate rice

+The app processes the text and calculates total nutritional intake instantly.

+### 🎤 Voice Input Support
+- Users can describe meals by speaking.
+- Converts speech into text automatically.
+- Detects food items and quantity.
+- Generates calorie and nutrition report.
 ## AI Nutrition Analysis

 After receiving the input, NutriSnap provides: